fabiojagun/dextra-desafio-fabio/README.md

-First clone the git from: ...
+First clone the git from https://github.com/fabiojagun/dextra-desafio-fabio and open Android Studio.
 To run all tests, go to the Java class called Instrumentation and under @Test, then click the Green Arrow.